Hero

 Summary

 Umami is an open source, privacy-friendly web analytics tool.
 It tracks pageviews and basic events without cookies or personal data.
 The lightweight script (~2 KB) loads fast and is GDPR/CCPA compliant by default.
-It's one of the simplest open source analytics tools to self-host, making it popular with developers who want a quick Google Analytics replacement.
+It's one of the simplest open source tools to self-host, which is why developers reach for it as a quick Google Analytics replacement.

 Pricing